aberezhk/simple-mock-server/README.md

 This mock server will reply to requests sent to it by your app based on the prepared configuration.

+* Supports stubbing and proxying of http rest request
 * Mock server records all the request it receives and provides the log on HTTP GET request to /mock/history
 * Mock server can be configured with HTTP POST request to /mock/configure endpoint.
 * It can also provide its current configuration via HTTP GET request to /mock/configure endpoint.
-* NEW!
-Mock server can proxy not configured requests to defined host
-* NEW!
-Mock server support minimatch https://github.com/isaacs/minimatch
+* Mock server supports minimatch https://github.com/isaacs/minimatch
+* DRAFT: Supports stubbing of web socket requests, incomming and outgoing messages can be only strings for now

-In current version configured requests on mock server can provide either a response with json body or an jpg, png or mp4 file.
+In current version configured requests on mock server can provide either a response with a string, json body or an jpg, png or mp4 file.

 ### Prerequisites